The page is all about English Culture

-To what extent do you think that you need to understand the English Social system in order to work in General Practice?
+To what extent do you think that you need to understand the English social class system in order to work in General Practice?

 England is a democracy.

-Did this start with the Magna Carta in 1215 or after the Woman’s Suffrage movement in 1920 enabled certain women to vote?
+Did this start with the Magna Carta in 1215 or after the Woman’s Suffrage movement in 1920 changed the law to allow some women to vote?

 Many other artists use their creativity to make political statements and express their displeasure at political dogma.
 Some good examples include the film director Ken Loach and the songwriter Billy Bragg.
 Many of the daily papers also include political cartoons.
 Do you have an artist to add to this list?